LucSilveira/LucSilveira/README.md

   <div>

   Well, talking a little about myself ...
-I am a development student graduated and studying at the [school Senai of informatics](https://informatica.sp.senai.br/), where I learned to develop systems, such as creating websites and Api´s, and also to create applications for cell phones.
+I´m a development student graduated and studying at the [school Senai of informatics](https://informatica.sp.senai.br/), where I learned to develop systems, such as creating websites and Api´s, and also to create applications for cell phones.

   <br/>